Archive::Zip(3pm) - phpMan

 error code.
 Note that this requires a seekable file handle; reading

-from a stream is not yet supported.
+from a stream is not yet supported, but using in-memory data is.

 my $fh = IO::File->new( '/some/FileName.zip', 'r' );